Looking to clear your skin? Take a look at your diet with these tips!

 January 20, 2017

 Flashback to January 20, 2017.
 My cystic acne was the worst it’s ever been and my face hurt constantly, but it wasn’t just my face that was acting up.
 My stomach has always been tender to the touch, but it was more sensitive than usual and my sinuses were also angry.
 I suddenly noticed my whole body started swelling even my fingers and toes.
 I just figured I was gaining weight, but after trying nearly everything (changing my entire skincare routine, wearing no makeup, changing my laundry detergent, drinking more water etc.) I got my eyebrows micro-bladed.
 If you’ve been following me for a while you’ll remember I wrote a re-cap on my experience here.
+The photo on the left above shows the texture of my skin at its worst.

 It was then I met Marina at Magda’s Skin Care Clinic, (my skin’s fairy Godmother) and she noticed the skin between my eyebrows was inflamed.
 Marina also performs facials, so her knowledge of skin is next level.
 I remember her saying typically people who have inflammation in that area have either a dairy or gluten intolerance and/or allergy.
 She suggested I cut out dairy (which was usually the culprit) for a week and see if it made a difference.
 If that didn’t work, she told me to cut out gluten.
 At first, I couldn’t fathom which was worse… no cheese or no…. basically anything (why is gluten in everything?!).
 But I was desperate to try anything to clear my skin.
 I figured it would be easier to cut out dairy – so I decided to eliminate it completely for 2 weeks and see if I noticed any difference in my skin.